Moon1x21/GaussianMix/README.md

-# SICAP: Data Augmentation using Random Image Cropping with Saliency map and Patching for Deep CNNs
+# GaussianMix: Data Augmentation focusing the structure of the Convolution Network

 ## Prerequisites